praj2408/Natural-Language-Processing-Notes/NLP GPT Notes/readme.md

    - Text Classification: TF-IDF scores can serve as features for machine learning models in tasks like sentiment analysis, spam detection, and topic classification.

 Overall, TF-IDF is a powerful technique for extracting meaningful information from text data by weighing the importance of terms based on their frequency and uniqueness across a corpus.
 It helps in identifying key terms that are highly relevant to individual documents while filtering out common terms that offer little discriminatory power.

+# Word2Vec
+Word2Vec is a popular technique used in natural language processing (NLP) and is particularly famous for its ability to represent words in a numerical format which captures their semantic meanings.
+This numerical representation is extremely useful in various NLP tasks like text classification, sentiment analysis, and machine translation.

+Now, imagine you have a large corpus of text, like a collection of news articles or books.
+Each word in this corpus is associated with a unique numerical vector through the Word2Vec model.
+This vector has a specific length, say 100 or 300 dimensions, depending on how you configure the model.

+The magic of Word2Vec lies in how it learns these vector representations.
+There are two main approaches: Continuous Bag of Words (CBOW) and Skip-gram.

+1. **Continuous Bag of Words (CBOW)**:
+   - CBOW works by predicting the target word based on its context, i.e., the surrounding words.
+   - For instance, given the sentence "The cat sits on the mat", if we're predicting the word "sits", the context words might be "The", "cat", "on", and "the".
+   - CBOW aims to predict "sits" based on "The", "cat", "on", and "the".

+2. **Skip-gram**:
+   - Skip-gram does the opposite of CBOW.
+It tries to predict the context words given a target word.
+   - Using the same example sentence "The cat sits on the mat", if we're predicting the context words for the target word "sits", they might be "The", "cat", "on", and "the".
+   - Skip-gram aims to predict "The", "cat", "on", and "the" based on "sits".

+Once the model is trained on a large corpus of text using either CBOW or Skip-gram, it learns to represent words in such a way that similar words have similar vectors.
+For example, the vectors for "king" and "queen" might be close to each other in the vector space because they often appear in similar contexts.

+This property allows us to perform interesting operations with words represented as vectors.
+For example, we can find analogies like "king - man + woman = queen", which is essentially saying "take the concept of 'king', remove the concept of 'man', add the concept of 'woman', and you get 'queen'".

+In summary, Word2Vec is a powerful tool in NLP that transforms words into numerical vectors, capturing semantic relationships between words, and enabling various language-related tasks.